-- Non-wetland waters (i.e., rivers, streams): linear feet width (ft). - Lakes/ponds: acres. - Other non-wetland waters: acres.
-List type of aquatic resource: - Wetlands: 0.43 acres.
+- Non-wetland waters (i.e., rivers, streams): - Lakes/ponds: acres.

+Other non-wetland waters: acres.
+List type of aquatic resource:

+Wetlands: 0.60 acres.

 Provide acreage estimates for non-jurisdictional waters in the review area that do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction (check all that apply):